aws-samples/eks-cluster-upgrades-workshop/website/docs/11_cleanup.md

 ## Delete PDBs

-We are going to delete all pod Disruption Budgets, to make sure that our cluster will not stuck in deleting state.
+We are going to delete all pod Disruption Budgets, to make sure that our cluster will not be stuck in deleting state.

 ```bash
 kubectl delete poddisruptionbudget.policy/nginx-pdb -ndefault